cdlavila/jobber/README.md

 The above command will build a network with the necessary containers for the project to run: mongodb.

 #### Step 4
-Install dependencies
+Install dependencies.
 ```bash
 $ npm install
 ```

 #### Step 5
-Run the server
+Run the server.

 ```bash
 $ npm run local
 ```

 #### Step 6
-Check server is running, by clicking on the link that appears in the terminal
+Check server is running, by clicking on the link that appears in the terminal.

 #### Step 7
-Testing endpoints using Postman
+Testing endpoints using Postman.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/14110882/2s8YmSrL7w)